 The biggest point to remember is that SEL is a great way to understand the root causes of behavior issues.
 With PBIS, many districts are shifting towards a more proactive and preventative approach to student behavior.
 A goal of PBIS is to catch behavior problems before they become more critical issues—and SEL can help us do that.

 Your first step is to gather data on students’ social-emotional learning skills and competencies using an SEL assessment.
 This data will give you a good idea of students’ overall social-emotional strengths, as well as the less developed skills that you can address at the Tier 1 level through SEL instruction or curriculum.
+Consider incorporating PBIS interventions for Tier 1 to address student behavior through systemic change.

 Download the Panorama Social-Emotional Learning Survey.